Kriz01/Kriz01/README.md

 </p>

 My name is Krizel Dias and I'm a software engineer.
-I'm from Goa, and currently working at Persistent systems.

 ## 🔧 Technologies & Tools